todoesverso/logss/README.md

 ## Roadmap

 This is just a personal project intended to learn Rust, so things move slowly.
-Currently it is an Alpha release because there are several things missing but it works and can be useful for someone.

 This is a list of things I plan to do: